-We welcome all majors from academic disciplines, as long as the intention is to go to academic graduate school, preferably to complete a doctoral degree.
-We normally do not admit students from professional school, we tend to focus primarily on College of Arts &Sciences.
+We welcome all majors from academic disciplines, as long as the intention is to go to graduate school, preferably to complete a doctoral degree.
+We normally do not admit students from professional schools, as we tend to focus primarily on the College of Arts & Sciences.

 Are international students eligible?

 Unfortunately no. In order to be eligible for the McNair program, a student must be either a U.S. citizen or a permanent resident of the U.S.